 Health care terms can be confusing.

 Health care shopping comes with enough terms and acronyms to make your head spin.
 Taking the time to research and familiarize yourself with health care terms is essential to understanding your coverage options.
-For example, knowing that an HMO, or Health Maintenance Organization, plan only covers in-network care gives you time to research and make sure your preferred doctors and hospitals fall within the plan’s network.
-Or, if you’re relatively healthy and don’t visit the doctor often, knowing the difference between a bronze and a platinum plan could save you from paying a high premium just to get broader, richer coverage that you may not necessarily need.
+For example, knowing that Health Maintenance Organization (HMO) plans only cover in-network care gives you time to research and make sure your preferred doctors and hospitals fall within the plan’s network.
+Or, if you’re relatively healthy and don’t visit the doctor often, knowing the difference between a bronze and a platinum plan could save you from paying a high premium for broader, richer coverage that you may not necessarily need.

 Do you know if you qualify for a subsidy?
 If you’ve had a subsidy in the past and your financial situation has changed, you may or may not qualify for the upcoming year.
 It’s helpful to know if you qualify for financial assistance as soon as possible so you can prepare for your 2022 health insurance expenses as necessary.

 Early research can help you avoid last-minute stress.

 Window shopping early will keep you from feeling the pressure of last-minute decisions.
 For your coverage to start on Jan.
 1, 2021, you’ll have to purchase a health plan by the end of this year’s OEP on Dec.
 15, 2020.
 If you don’t purchase a health plan before this deadline, you might have to wait an entire year to apply for coverage unless you experience a qualifying life event.

 Shopping for coverage doesn’t have to be a headache.
-If you start window shopping for a health plan now, you’ll be prepared to make an informed decision about your health insurance by the time the Open Enrollment Period begins.
+If you start window shopping for a plan now, you’ll be prepared to make an informed decision about your health insurance by the time the Open Enrollment Period begins.